anjlab/android-inapp-billing-v3/UPGRADING.md

 #### Behavioral notes

-* `BillingClient.Builder.enableAutoServiceReconnection()` is now enabled in
+* `BillingClient.Builder.enableAutoServiceReconnection()` is now enabled
-  addition to the library's existing manual reconnect loop.
+  and the library's previous manual retry on disconnect has been removed to avoid racing Google's internal reconnect.
+The manual retry on setup-failure / public-method paths stays, but is now deduped so overlapping retries can't stack.
 No action on your part.
 * `BillingFlowParams.SubscriptionUpdateParams` for subscription updates
   still uses the implicit default replacement mode (`WITH_TIME_PRORATION`), matching pre-3.0 behavior — explicitly set a different mode if you need